 HOW?

-Notification methods may include one or more of these.
+may include one or more of these.

+- · Notice on Council's website

+- Direct notification to owners or occupiers by letter or email

+- NSW Planning Portal

+- Site notice\

 WHO?

 Stakeholders to be notified.

+development application or planning policy\\ Precinct Committee/s (refer to page 16)

+- Adjoining Council (if land is near the LGA boundary) - · Other stakeholders identified by Council

+WHAT?

+Required notification

+STRATEGIC PLANNING POLICIES

+- Description of the strategic planning policy - Description of the land to which the policy applies - Name of planning authority responsible for the policy - Dates, time and locations where the policy documents may be inspected - · Dates when the application documents may be inspected - Statement that written submissions will be accepted during a specified period and method of delivery - For planning proposals, all the above plus: - the goals or intended outcomes of the proposal - statement confirming if Council has been granted delegation to the Local Plan Making Authority

+DEVELOPMENT MATTERS

+- Description of land including address / legal description - · Name of applicant and consent authority - · Description of proposed development - Dates when the application documents may be inspected - · Statement that written submissions will be accepted during a specified period - For buildings, a plan containing details of the proposed development

-Notice on Council's website Direct notification to owners or occupiers by letter or email NSW Planning Portal Site notice Owners/occupiers of land, adjoining or neighbouring land who Council development application or planning policy Precinct Committee/s (refer to page 16) Adjoining Council (if land is near the LGA boundary) Other stakeholders identified by Council considers may be adversely affected by a Council may install signage (including the external configuration of the development or QR code linking to Council's website) at each property for development related notifications.
+\Council may install signage (including the external configuration of the development or QR code linking to Council's website) at each property for development related notifications.
 For properties with more than one street frontage, only one sign is needed.

-WHAT?
-STRATEGIC PLANNING POLICIESDescription of the strategic planning policy DEVELOPMENT MATTERSDescription of land including address / To decide which neighbouring land may be adversely affected, Council Required notification content.
-Description of the strategic planning policy Description of the land to which the policy applies Name of planning authority responsible for the policy Dates, time and locations where the policy documents may be inspected Dates when the application documents may be inspected Statement that written submissions will be accepted during a specified period and method of delivery For planning proposals, all the above plus: the goals or intended outcomes of the proposal statement confirming if Council has been granted delegation to the Local Plan Making Authority Description of land including address / legal description Name of applicant and consent authority Description of proposed development Dates when the application documents may be inspected Statement that written submissions will be accepted during a specified period For buildings, a plan containing details of the proposed development will consider the likely impacts of the policy on the natural and built environment of the neighbourhood, and the social and economic impacts on the neighbourhood.
+\\ To decide which neighbouring land may be adversely affected, Council will consider the likely impacts of the policy on the natural and built environment of the neighbourhood, and the social and economic impacts on the neighbourhood.
 Where a strategic planning policy applies to the entire LGA, and the proposal involves a relatively minor amendment, Council will not notify all property owners and occupiers within the LGA and will consider the extent of notification on a case-by-case basis.
 If land is owned or occupied by more than one person such as a Strata Plan, a written notice to one owner or one occupier or the Owners Corporation is taken to be a written notice to all the owners and occupiers of that land.